karmada-io/community/cncf_process/2022_karmada_annual/2022-karmada-annual.md

 Similar to many other Sandbox projects, we wish to get the following help from CNCF:

 - More channels to advocate the project.
-- More chances to collaborate with other projects, both CNCF or non-CNCF ones.
+- More chances to collaborate with other projects, both CNCF and ecosystem ones.
 - Technical writing support for project documents.

 ## Incubation